openshift-labs/lab-kafka-operator/workshop/content/exercises/01-strimzi-operator.md

 ![Cluster Operator](cluster_operator.png)

-In this workshop environment, the Kafka operator has been pre-installed ready for use, and is monitoring all projects for requests to create a Kafka cluster.
+In this workshop environment, the Kafka operator has been pre-installed ready for use, and is monitoring the project for requests to create a Kafka cluster.
 The user you are running the workshop as has also been delegated the appropriate roles to allow it to act as a Kafka admin.

 To validate that your user has been granted the appropriate roles, you can use the `oc auth can-i` command to see whether you can create the custom resource definition (CRD) objects the Kafka operator responds to.